Azure-Samples/ms-identity-ciam-native-auth-ios-sample/README.md

 }
 ```

 You create MSAL instance so that you can perform authentication logic and interact with your tenant through native authentication APIs.
-The `MSALNativeAuthPublicClientApplication` create an instance called `nativeAuth`.
+The `MSALNativeAuthPublicClientApplication` creates an instance called `nativeAuth`.
 The `clientId` and `tenantSubdomain`, defined in the configuration file `NativeAuthSampleApp/Configuration.swift` file, are passed as parameters.
 For more information about SDK instance, see [Tutorial: Prepare your iOS app for native authentication](https://learn.microsoft.com/en-gb/entra/external-id/customers/tutorial-native-authentication-prepare-ios-app#create-sdk-instance)

 ## Reporting problems